SynthRAD2025

 Preliminary test: a phase to allow the teams to familiarize themselves with the submission system and how to package their algorithm for testing.
 The algorithm will run on a couple of cases, providing feedback for the teams based on the image similarity metrics in the related leaderboard.

 Test: the teams will submit their final algorithm in a docker container (max 2 times, only the last submission counts) and image similarity, geometric fidelity and dose metrics will be calculated and made openly available in a public leaderboard.
-The final ranking will be made available after the test phase is concluded and after the organizers will revise abiding to the award policies.
+The final ranking will be made available after the test phase is concluded, and after the organizers will revise, abiding to the award policies.
+While submitting a description of the method, along with a submission form, needs to be compiled.

 Dataset